arektekieli/FlaJax/README.md

 # FlaJax

 Extension for flarum that allows you to write complex math formulas with LaTeX syntax.
+<br><br>

 1. Install flarum plugin with:
 ```